jimacoff/bostonwood/README.md

 ##TECHNOLOGIES USED
 * Ruby on Rails v 5.0
 * Javascript
-* Heroku hosting
+* Heroku hosting with staging and development pipeline.
 * CSS & Foundation
-* Cloudinary storage for product images.
+* Cloudinary storage for product images utilizing Cloudinary gem
+* Devise gem for admin login
-* Factory_Girl, Capybara and Rspec for testing.
+* Factory_Girl, Capybara and Rspec for testing